mlhartme/stool/main/documentation.md

 Stops Tomcat of the respective stage.
 If `-sleep` is specified, the stage is also marked as sleeping.

 This command signals Tomcat to shutdown all applications and waits for up to 4 minutes to complete this.
 After this timeout, Tomcat is killed (with -9).
-If Tomcat shutdown is slow, try to debug the applications running in this stage and find out why the don't obey to the shutdown request.
+If Tomcat shutdown is slow, try to debug the applications running in this stage and find out how they handle the shutdown request.
+Or send `kill -3` to the Tomcat pid and check the stack trace in catalina.out.

+Technically, Stool removes the service wrapper anchor file to signal the shutdown request to the service wrapper.
+The service wrapper first sends a normal kill signal to Tomcat.
+If that times out, it sends a kill -9 as described above.
-Technically, Stool does not send a kill signal to the service wrapper, because that's only allowed for the user that actually started the stage.
-Instead, Stool removes the service wrapper anchor file to signal the shutdown request.
-As a result, any user with rwx permissions on `$STAGE/.backstage/run` can stop a stage.
+Using anchor files is unusual, you'd normally send a kill signal to the service wrapper.
+But that's only allowed for the user that actually startet the stage (or for root).
+By using anchor files, any user with `rwx` permissions on `$STAGE/.backstage/run` can stop a stage.

 [//]: # (include stageOptions.md)